prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // public key of the reserve that will receive the funds, for "PAYBACK" operations. reserve_pub?: EddsaPublicKey;

-      // Signature by the exchange, only present if `type` is "PAYBACK". exchange_sig?: EddsaSignature;
+      // Signature by the exchange, only present if `type` is "PAYBACK",
+      // "OLD-COIN-PAYBACK" or "PAYBACK-REFRESH".
+Signature is
+      // of type TALER_SIGNATURE_EXCHANGE_CONFIRM_PAYBACK for "PAYBACK",
+      // and of type TALER_SIGNATURE_EXCHANGE_CONFIRM_PAYBACK_REFRESH otherwise.
+      exchange_sig?: EddsaSignature;

       // public key used to sign `exchange_sig`, only present if `exchange_sig` present.